Keiysuke/Wish-List/README.md

 - Add pruchases - You bought a product ?
 You can save the purchase by creating one on the product page.
 - Add sells - Create as many purchases as you want and if you're selling a product, switch the purchase by clicking on it and link a new sell.
 - Manage datas with the Dashboard - Add new websites / product states / sell states
+- Follow a product created by other users and link purchases/sells - You can't edit that kind of product
+- Follow a product and be notified when some of its offers are soon available/expired (from 3 to 0 days before).

 And more :
 - Add up to 10 pictures on a product.
 Zoom on them.